Rewriting Modulo Traced Comonoid Structure: Hypergraphs for traced categories

 \subsection{Properties of hypergraph cospans}

-In~\cite{bonchi2016rewriting}, it is shown that terms in a (non-traced) symmetric monoidal category are interpreted via a faithful functor into a sub-PROP of \(\cspdhyp\) named \(\macspdchyp\) (`monogamous acyclic cospans').
-We will first examine the conditions required for the symmetric monoidal case, before adapting these for our purpose.
+In~\cite{bonchi2022stringa}, it is shown that terms in a (non-traced) symmetric monoidal category are interpreted via a faithful functor into a sub-PROP of \(\cspdhyp\) named \(\macspdhyp\), containing only the `monogamous acyclic` cospans.
+We will examine these conditions of monogamicity and acyclicity, and show how these can be adapted to the traced case.

-The first property is known as \emph{monogamy}: informally, this means that every vertex has exactly one `in' and `out' connection, be it to an edge or an interface.
+Considered informally, \emph{monogamy} means that every node has exactly one `in' and `out' connection, be it to an edge or an interface.
 This corresponds to the fact that wires in symmetric monoidal categories cannot arbitrarily fork or join.